North American Drought Monitor

 Although all three countries have active climate and drought monitoring programs, until recently there has been only limited cooperation and coordination between the countries' drought experts.
 Past drought assessments typically have stopped at each country's borders as differences in resources and policy objectives as well as differing methods for monitoring drought in each country effectively prevented an integrated view of drought conditions across the continent.
 The NADM program is being designed to overcome these past limitations with the objective of providing operational assessments of drought across the continent later in 2003, when the monthly operational DM maps and discussions will be available to the general public.

-Major US participants in the NADM program include NOAA's National Climatic Data Center, NOAA's Climate Prediction Center, the US Department of Agriculture, and the National Drought Mitigation Center.
+Major US participants in the NADM program include NOAA's National Centers for Environmental Information, NOAA's Climate Prediction Center, the US Department of Agriculture, and the National Drought Mitigation Center.
 Major participants in Canada and Mexico include Agriculture and Agrifood Canada, the Meteorological Service of Canada, and the National Meteorological Service of Mexico (SMN - Servicio Meteorologico Nacional).

 - Heim, Jr., R. R., 2002.
 A review of Twentieth-Century drought indices used in the United States.
 Bulletin of the American Meteorological Society, 83, 1149-1165.